-Criteria JORC Code explanation Commentary If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
-No drilling results are reported.
-For all sample types, the nature, quality and appropriateness of the sample preparation technique.
-The sample preparation techniques follow industry best practice.
-Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
-Laboratory QC procedures for rock sample assays involve the use of internal certified reference material as assay standards, along with blanks, duplicates and replicates.
-Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-Field duplicates were taken at selected sample sites.
-Whether sample sizes are appropriate to the grain size of the material being sampled.
-This is not relevant to soil and rock chip results.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-Industry standard assay techniques were used.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. No geophysical tools were used to determine material element concentrations.
-Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-For the rock chips, quality control procedures for assays were followed via internal laboratory protocols.
+Criteria JORC Code explanation Commentary Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+Rock Chip Samples For the rock chips, quality control procedures for assays were followed via internal laboratory protocols.
 Accuracy and precision are within acceptable limits.
+Diamond Drill Samples Reference standards and blanks are routinely inserted into every batch of samples at a rate of 1 in every 50 samples.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The results have not been verified by independent or alternative companies.
 This is not required at this stage of exploration.
 The use of twinned holes.
 No drilling results are reported.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Primary assay data for rock chips has been entered into standard Excel templates for plotting in Mapinfo.
+All historical drill data has been entered digitally by previous explorers and verified internally by Impact.
 Discuss any adjustment to assay data.
 There are no adjustments to the assay data.
 Location of data points Accuracy and quality of surveys used to locate drillholes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
-Sample locations were located by hand held GPS.
+Sample locations and drill holes were located by hand held GPS.
 Specification of the grid system used.
 The grid system for Broken Hill is MGA_GDA94, Zone 54.
 Quality and adequacy of topographic control.
 Standard government topographic maps have been used for topographic validation.
-The DGPS is considered sufficiently accurate for elevation data.
+For the diamond holes, down-hole single shot surveys were conducted by the drilling contractor.
+Surveys were conducted at 15 m, 30 m and then approximately every 30 m down-hole.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Sample spacing for the soil survey was on a 50 m by 50 m grid.
+Reconnaissance drill spacing is approximately 200 m.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Estimations of grade and tonnes have not yet been made.

-Criteria JORC Code explanation Commentary Whether sample compositing has been applied.
+Whether sample compositing has been applied.
 Sample compositing has not been applied.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 Not relevant to soil and rock chip results.
+The orientation of mineralisation in RHD001 yet to be determined.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
-Not relevant to soil and rock chip results.
+Not relevant to soil and rock chip results or early stage exploration drill results.
 Sample security The measures taken to ensure sample security.
 Chain of custody is managed by Impact Minerals Ltd. Samples for Broken Hill are delivered by Impact Minerals Ltd by courier who transports them to the laboratory for prep and assay.
 Whilst in storage, they are kept in a locked yard.
 Tracking sheets have been set up to track the progress of batches of samples.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 At this stage of exploration a review of the sampling techniques and data by an external party is not warranted.